Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Clean the pool and monitor chemical levels

-If you have a pool, you need to make sure it’s clean and safe to swim in.
-To do that, you’ll need to skim the surface for leaves, bugs, and other debris.
-You’ll need to check the filter basket and remove any debris.
+If you have a pool, ensure it’s clean and safe to swim in.
+Skim the surface for leaves, bugs, and other debris.
+Check the filter basket and remove any debris.
 You’ll also have to keep a close eye on the chemical levels.

 For more details on proper pool care, click here.